Yashwanth6309/Low-Power-Area-Efficient-4-bit-ALU-Design-Digital-VLSI-Project/README.md

 ## Verification & Testing

-The ALU was verified through digital simulation using a logic simulation tool.
+The ALU was designed in Verilog and verified through digital simulation using **ModelSim Student Edition**.

 **What was tested:**
 - All 4-bit input combinations for A and B — 16 × 16 = 256 input pairs
 - All 6 operations applied to each pair — totalling 1,536 simulated cases
 - Correct Sum and Carry output for ADD across all input values
-- Correct result for SUB including cases where the result requires borrow (carry-out = 0 in two's complement)
+- Correct result for SUB including cases where the result requires borrow
 - Correct bitwise output for AND, OR, XOR, XNOR
 - Corner cases: addition overflow (e.g. 1111 + 0001), zero result (A − A), all-zeros, all-ones inputs